GiulioMuraro/Embedded-IoT/README.md

   * Secondly, we decided to move ourself to a more simple way of transmission.
 We tried to use the serial port of the MSP to let it comunicate with its ESP8266(Wifi Module).
 The link was working just for the ESP, but from and to the MSP nothing passed.
   * Currently the project doesn't permit the two boards to comunicate, but the code of the ESP8266 is suitable for communication(API and Serial)
 - Buttons flickering: We noted that, sometimes when we press a button(B1, B2) the Interrupt handler is called multiple times.
 So the button state is changed different times and the result is inconsistent
--
 <p align="right">(<a href="#top">Back to top</a>)</p>

 ## Project Layout

 ```
-├── Code                    # PlatformIO project folder for the ATmega2560
+├── PROGETTO                 # C script for MSP432
-|   ├── include             # All the header files
-|   └── src                 # All the source code files
 ├── Script                   # Python script
 └── tgBotUniversal              # Arduino IDE project folder
     ├── tgBotUniversal.ino             # the telegram bot server code